I needed to find the right exercise

 Type 2 diabetes is a chronic condition where the body is unable to use insulin effectively to get glucose (blood sugar) out of the bloodstream and into the cells where it can be used for energy.
 Many people are able to manage their Type 2 diabetes with lifestyle changes.
 Others may need medications to reduce blood sugar levels.
 These medications may include oral medications, insulin or other injectables.

 There are 3 Main Ways to Diagnose Diabetes

 Diabetes is diagnosed with a lab test.
 The main test used for this purpose is a fasting blood glucose.
 Other diagnostic tests may include an A1c or a glucose tolerance test.

 The A1c may also be known by the name Hemoglobin A1c or HgbA1c.
 This blood test shows your average blood glucose levels over a 2 to 3 month time span.
 It is expressed in a percentage.
 For people without diabetes the number is lower than 5.7%.
-The goal for people with diabetes is to keep the A1c less than 7%.

 Many of us don’t get enough sleep.
 Do you know that sleep is one of the keys to weight loss?
 Setting up a nighttime routine can help improve your sleep habits.

 Have you ever flown on an airplane?

 Every time I fly the flight attendant reminds me that if there is a loss of cabin pressure, make sure to put the oxygen mask on myself before putting a mask on my child.
 We tend to put others first and our instinct might be to put the mask on those that we love first.
 But if we don’t take care of ourselves, we will be unable to help others around us.
 Our good intentions won’t help anyone if we can’t function to help them.